How to Choose a Deck Boat Trolling Motor (Plus 3 Solid Models)

 Give a man a fish and he'll eat for a day.

-Teach a man to fish he'll likely invest in a trolling motor!
+Teach a man to fish and he'll likely invest in a trolling motor!

 Trolling motors can revolutionize the way you fish and even the way you use your boat.
 Whether you're boating on large open bodies of water or winding rivers, your deck boat might truly benefit from purchasing a trolling motor to call your own.